x-tensive/Examples.DPA-HTTP-Client/README.md

 # Xtensive-DPA-HTTP-Client

-This repository contains an example of how to use the X-tensive DPA API on the C # client.
+This repository contains an example of how to use DPA API on the C # client.

 ---
 ### About us